strimzi/proposals/037-pluggable-pod-security-profiles.md

 So without any of the additional tooling mentioned previously, Strimzi operators and the Pods created by them at present match the _baseline_ profile.
 If you try to run Strimzi in a cluster where the _restricted_ profile is enforced, it does not work out of the box.

-Apart from the Kaniko builder used for the Kafka Connect build, all our components are able to run under the _restricted_ profile.
+Apart from the Kaniko builder used for the Kafka Connect build (Kaniko currently requires running as root), all our components are able to run under the _restricted_ profile.
 But the operator doesn't configure the appropriate security context and the admission plugin will reject them.
 Users have to _manually_ add the matching security context configuration into the `.template` sections of the custom resources and into the operator deployments to allow the pods to be created under the _restricted_ profile.
 To match the _restricted_ profile, users must configure the following security context: